College of Education, Nursing and Health Professions

 There is growing interest in careers in the health professions.
 This has resulted in an increase in the number of applicants applying for a limited number of places in our program.
 Although the total number fluctuates from year to year, we maintain a cap of approximately 30 students on each incoming freshmen class.
 The number of applicants to the program considerably outnumbers the available placements.
 The successful applicant will have demonstrated a history of academic success in their high school (and post-secondary) education and will have achieved above-average scores on standardized admissions tests.

-Program Mission: The Radiologic Technology program of the University of Hartford strives to foster an environment of didactic and clinical excellence in the preparation of competent, entry-level radiographers.
+Program Mission: The Radiologic Technology program of the University of Hartford fosters an environment of didactic and clinical excellence in the preparation of competent, entry-level radiographers.

 - Students will demonstrate the clinical competence of entry-level radiologic technologists.